jkrogsboell/perfect-scrollbar/gwt/README.md

 Also the scrollbars do not show on mobile devices.

 The GWT wrapper for perfect-scrollbar brings you "perfect" scrolling in a GWT like manner and can replace ScrollPanel and CustomScrollPanel if you're brave enough.
+Included in the client is compiled javascript and unminified css for perfect-scrollbar version 0.6.2.

 ## How to use